LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 1. EPUBs use XHTML, so I would have to convert the downloaded HTML to valid XHTML
 2. I only want the actual article portion of the page, so I'd have to extract that
-3. Cleanup the XHTML to remove unecessary elements and properties (like styling) left over from the website
+3. Cleanup the XHTML to remove unnecessary elements and properties (like styling) left over from the website
 4. Bundle and link all the Images used in the articles
-5. Generate some standard EPUB files like the manifest, table of contents, etz
+5. Generate some standard EPUB files like the manifest, table of contents, etc

-Lets get started
+Let's get started.

 ### Wrangling HTML

 You [wouldn't parse HTML with Regex](https://stackoverflow.com/a/1732454/717341), so what else is there?
-Because I had just installed the Standard Ebooks tools, which are written in Python, I read into [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/).
+Because I had just installed the Standard e-books tools, which are written in Python, I read into [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/).
 This can parse an entire DOM from an HTML source and offers navigation and manipulation functions.

 My first attempt at a script to clean up and convert my HTML to XHTML looked like this: